marshmallow-code/marshmallow/docs/extending.rst

     schema = UserSchema()
     schema.load({"email": "invalid-email"})  # raises AppError

-Custom "class Meta" Options
+Custom "class Meta" options
 ---------------------------

 ``class Meta`` options are a way to configure and modify a :class:`Schema's <Schema>` behavior.
 See the :class:`API docs <Schema.Meta>` for a listing of available options.

 You can add custom ``class Meta`` options by subclassing :class:`SchemaOpts`.

-Example: Enveloping, Revisited
+Example: Enveloping, revisited
 ++++++++++++++++++++++++++++++

 Let's build upon the example above for adding an envelope to serialized output.
 This time, we will allow the envelope key to be customizable with ``class Meta`` options.